 - Draft documents emailed for review.
 Once we create a plan for what's best for you and your family, our team will work to draft the documents and send them over to you for review via email.
 We can also get back on the phone or video call to review and discuss as needed.

 - Meet to sign and properly witness the documents.
-This is probably the most unique part of the process based on the current situation.
-When the documents are final, we'll figure out the best option to get them properly witnessed and completed:
+When the documents are final, we'll work with you to figure out the most comfortable (and convenient) option to get them properly witnessed and completed.

 - Last, if you're in a long-term care facility that is not allowing visitors, we can work with the staff there to serve as witnesses for the documents.